COLLEGE OF MEDICINE

 While engaged in clinical rotations or clinical activities associated with prescribed course work, medical students should be incorporated into and accepted as an integral part of the team, permitted to participate in team care of the patient, and expected to demonstrate individual ownership of patient care responsibilities.

 To facilitate the education of medical students, supervising attending physicians and/or resident physicians should do the following:

-o Take patient histories, perform complete and/or focused physical examinations and enter findings in the medical record of the patient with the approval of the patient's supervising attending physician and under the supervision of the attending physician or designated house staff.
+- Take patient histories, perform complete and/or focused physical examinations and enter findings in the medical record of the patient with the approval of the patient's supervising attending physician and under the supervision of the attending physician or designated house staff.
 Students may write the patient’s daily note, enter orders, and coordinate care in a fashion commensurate with their training level.
 The findings entered in the medical record of the patient will be for educational and student evaluation purposes only and cannot be used in lieu of any required medical staff and/or house staff documentation.
 Students must clearly sign all entries in the medical record, along with the designation that they are medical students.
-A supervising attending physician or designated house staff must review and countersign all student notes and order entries.
+Because student notes are not official patient care documents, no signature by the supervising attending physician or designated house staff is needed.*

 Individual courses/course directors will provide specific guidance to students to explain the student’s level of responsibility and the scope of approved activities and procedures expected or permitted on rotation.
 This information will be shared with all teaching faculty, residents and staff annually.

 *This portion of the policy was edited to reflect the new procedure for managing student notes within EPIC that became effective on July 1, 2014.